 There are a few steps you can take now to make your Google account safer and more secure.
 Gmail is used not only as a Login for Android, a popular operating system for activating and accessing the Play Store, but also as an access point to many different platforms like AdSense, YouTube, Analytics, AdWords, and more.

-Techniques like social engineering or phishing are used to lead users into deception and giants like Google are often targeted by massive attacks like the one on May 4, 2017.
+Scammers use techniques like social engineering or phishing to lead users into deception, and giants like Google are often targeted by massive attacks like the one on May 4, 2017.

 Passwords are relatively easy to determine.
-People are not very creative when it comes to generating passwords; they commonly use their date of birth, address, phone number, social security, car’s registration number, mother and father’s name, etc. Make sure you choose a long, random password that has a combination of lowercase and uppercase letters, numbers, and special symbols.
+People are not very creative when it comes to generating passwords; they commonly use their date of birth, address, phone number, social security, car's registration number, mother and father's name, etc. Some advice to use a long, random password that has a combination of lowercase and uppercase letters, numbers, and special symbols.
+However, the National Institute of Standards and Technology recommended dropping complex passwords and using multifactor authentication (MFA) instead.
+(You can read more about MFA in this blog post).

 Login Sessions Review

-At the bottom of your Gmail account page, you may see “Last Account Activity”.
-In the tab “Details”, you can review recent logins, IPs, country, and applications using your credentials, etc. It gives you insight into potentially suspicious activity like logins from locations you’ve never been to or applications you have never used.
+Open 'Security' tab of your Google Account and scroll down to the section 'Recent security events'.
+It gives you insight into a potentially suspicious activity like logins from locations you've never been to or applications you have never used.
 If you see anything like this, change your password immediately and add a second factor of authentication.

 Freaky or Not So Freaky Attachments

 Got an invitation to a party from a stranger?
 Or a check for $100,000?
-Unlikely it is a blessing, and if it has an attachment, it might be malware or ransomeware that could breach in your account and steal your credentials, like for example Vega Stealer.
+Unlikely it is a blessing, and if it has an attachment, it might be malware or ransomware that could breach in your account and steal your credentials, like, for example, Vega Stealer.

 Random Security Questions

-Do you always put your mom’s maiden name as a security question to your bank account?
+Do you always put your mom's maiden name as a security question to your bank account?
 Or your license plate number?
-Or your Dad’s middle name?
-Are these things really that hard to guess?
-We recommend changing your security questions now and then, and using different ones for different services.
+Or your Dad's middle name?
+Are these things that hard to guess?
+The NIST recommends to replace security questions with MFA, but if the service you are using doesn't support this option, at least change them now and then, and using different ones for different services.
 If possible, select your own.
+(And you can record the question and answer on your Hideez Key 2 to avoid extra cognitive load).

 Is Gmail Secure in 2019?

-Yes, Google does a great job for their email service, but by following a few simple rules you can make your account even more secure.
+Yes, Google does an excellent job for their email and other services, but by following a few simple rules, you can make your account even more secure.